balena-io/docs/pages/learn/deploy/offline-updates.md

 ## Performing an Offline Update

-To perform an offline update, we will be using [balena-cli](https://www.balena.io/docs/reference/balena-cli/).
+To perform an offline update, we will be using [balena-cli][balena-cli].
 All commands should work on Linux distributions running Docker on Linux Kernel with AUFS and overlay filesystem support.
 For Windows and macOS, the last version of Docker Desktop supporting AUFS is 18.06.1

 > Note: In an offline updates process, all data on the device is wiped at this point, making this different from a typical software update process in the balena ecosystem.
 Any additional user data and system settings written to various device partitions would be lost in this process.